 Philip Bacon, who runs JPMorgan Metal & Concentrate LLC, told customers and traders at this week's CESCO copper industry conference in Santiago, Chile, that they hoped to announce a deal by Monday, two sources who met with the team told Reuters.

 The concentrates team, which includes a handful of senior traders, had to miss Wednesday night's CESCO dinner, one of the metal and mining industry's biggest events of the year, to fly back to the United States to finalize the last remaining details of the deal, the sources said.

-The unit trades copper, zinc and lead concentrates, as well as physical base metals, mainly copper and aluminium.
+The unit trades copper, zinc and lead concentrates, as well as physical base metals, mainly copper and aluminum.
 The base metal book is run by Brian Ahern, they said.

 It makes sense.
 They'll have a full offering that way, said one source who had spoken to the team about the sale.